Karol-Kolodynski/Comparison_of_the_cryptography_with_the_Multiple_RUST/README.md

-# 🦀 KryptoWątki-Rust
+# 🦀 CryptoThreads-Rust

-Platforma badawcza napisana w języku **Rust**, służąca do analizy wydajności algorytmów kryptograficznych (AES, RSA) oraz wielowątkowego przetwarzania tekstu.
-Projekt umożliwia testowanie i porównywanie czasu wykonania, zużycia CPU oraz pamięci RAM.
+A testing platform written in **Rust** to analyse the performance of cryptographic algorithms (AES, RSA) and multithreaded text processing.
+The project allows testing and comparison of execution time, CPU and RAM consumption.

 ---

-## 📘 Opis projektu
+## 📘 Project description

-Główne cele projektu to:
+The main objectives of the project are:

-- Ocena wydajności algorytmów szyfrowania i deszyfrowania (AES, RSA),
+- Performance evaluation of encryption and decryption algorithms (AES, RSA),
-- Testowanie operacji wielowątkowych na dużych plikach tekstowych,
+- Testing multi-threaded operations on large text files,
-- Pomiar zasobożerności operacji (czas, CPU, RAM),
+- Measuring resource consumption of operations (time, CPU, RAM),
-- Sprawdzenie możliwości języka Rust w zakresie kryptografii i wielowątkowości.
+- Testing the capabilities of the Rust language for cryptography and multithreading.

 ---

-## 🔍 Funkcjonalności
+## 🔍 Functionality

-### 🛡 Tryb kryptograficzny:
+## 🛡 Cryptographic mode:
-- Szyfrowanie i deszyfrowanie danych (AES, RSA),
+- Encryption and decryption of data (AES, RSA),
-- Możliwość użycia własnych danych lub generacja losowych,
+- Possibility to use your own data or generate random data,
-- Konfiguracja: liczba haseł, długość tekstu, długość klucza.
+- Configuration: number of passwords, text length, key length.

-### 🔄 Tryb wielowątkowego przetwarzania tekstu:
+### 🔄 Multi-threaded text processing mode:
-- Przeszukiwanie dużych plików tekstowych w wielu wątkach,
+- Searching large text files in multiple threads,
-- Wybór liczby wątków, słów kluczowych, pliku źródłowego,
+- Selection of number of threads, keywords, source file,
-- Zwracanie wyników i pomiar wydajności.
+- Return of results and performance measurement.

-### 📊 Pomiar wydajności:
+### 📊 Performance measurement:
-- Czas przetwarzania (real / user / system),
+- Processing time,
-- Zużycie CPU,
+- CPU consumption,
-- Zużycie pamięci RAM.
+- RAM consumption.